-I have been working on organic vegetable farms for the past 15 years.
-I have a good deal of experience in all aspects of diverse vegetable operations, and have been managing or co-managing farms for the past 8 years.
-I have worked on organic vegetable farms ranging in size from 1 - 100 tillable acres.
-I have a B.S. in Plant, Soil, and Insect Science from the University of Massachusetts.
-I have been farming in the Pacific Northwest since 2014, and currently am production manager for a large wholesale farm in western WA.
+I have been working on and managing organic vegetable farms for the past 15 years, and have a B.S. in Plant, Soil, and Insect Science.
+I have a great deal of experience in all aspects of diverse vegetable farm operations and management, including production, labor and employee management, bookkeeping and financial management, sales and marketing, food safety, and much more.
+I have spent the past 10 years managing organic vegetable farms with 50 - 100 acres in annual production.
+I have been farming in the Pacific Northwest since 2014, and currently am Production Manager for a large wholesale farm in western WA.

-We plan on growing fresh, organic, and affordable produce and small fruit for the regional marketplace.
-With 15 years of prior experience under our belts, we plan to hit the ground running and quickly build the infrastructure and establish the market for a successful business that will sustain us long into the future.
-Apart from standard field production, we would use heated propagation greenhouses and unheated high tunnels to grow as much food in the winter months as possible.
+We will grow organic vegetables and berries, primarily for the wholesale marketplace.
+We will sell to grocery stores, co-ops, regional distributors, institutions (such as schools, hospitals, and senior care facilities) and other wholesale accounts.
+With 15 years of prior experience under my belt, we will grow our business quickly, building the infrastructure and establishing the markets for a successful business that will sustain us long into the future.
+We will employ a crew of year-round employees, and scale up our business with market demand to help make organic and local produce as widely accessible to as many people as possible.
+In addition to standard field production, we will extend our growing season by using unheated high tunnels to grow during the winter months.
 We would strive to have as much produce available year-round as possible, in order to become a mainstay in our customer's diets and shopping habits.